ugr-sail/sinergym/docs/source/pages/installation.rst

 You also have the option to run your experiments in the Cloud.
 We utilize `Google Cloud <https://cloud.google.com/>`__ for this purpose.
 Our team is working on setting up an account to run our *Sinergym* container with **remote storage** and **Weights&Biases tracking**.

-For more information on installation and preparing the Google Cloud SDK to run your experiments, please visit our :ref:`Preparing Google Cloud` section.
+For more information on installation and preparing the Google Cloud SDK to run your experiments, please visit the :ref:`Google Cloud configuration` section.